randym32/Anki.Resources.SDK/README.md

 the contents.

 * You can play the audio sounds on your computer
-* Examine the animations on your computer,
+* Examine the sprite-sequences, and other animations on your computer,

 * It has lint-like checking to help catch flaws in the resource bundle, so that they can be eliminated before shipping, reducing the test effort